UMassCDS/slurmcollie/docs/Modeling approach.md

 ## Footprints
 - RFM processing inputs/footprint/\*.shp or site footprint/\*.shp (paths inconsistent)
 ## Text parameter files
-- pars/sites.txt - contains site, site_name, footprint, and standard for each site.
+- pars/**sites.txt** - contains site, site_name, footprint, and standard for each site.
 	- site - 3 letter code
 	- site_name - name used in directory paths on Google Drive
 	- footprint - path to footprint shapefile, including subdir
 	- standard - name of geoTIFF to treat as the standard for grain and alignment.
-These should be fine-grained files, such as Mica files. *Do not change these without recreating stack from gather.data.R!*
+These should be fine-grained (8 cm) rasters, such as Mica files. *Do not change these without recreating stack from gather.data.R!*
+- pars/**classes.txt** - maps raster values to various classification schemes.
+This is where reclassification for lumping and multi-stage models are stored.
+Each classification consists of 2 columns:
+	- class - numeric class value.
+These should be nested or unique across classifications, so we can use the same legend for all vegetation rasters.
+	- class_name - name of the class
+## Reading source data
+Data are currently up on a Google Drive.
+It's not working well, and IT's suggestion is to get a NAS (Synology 8 bay, 3 20 TB drives = 40 TB RAID 5 for $3687.56; natively supports SFTP without connection to a server!) and set it up in the LSL. gather_data currently has the first two options; if we get a NAS I'll add the third.
+1. reading from a local drive (files already on Unity), googledrive = FALSE
+2. reading from the Google Drive, googledrive = TRUE, cachedir = Unity scratch drive (up to 50 TB, but polite to release it between runs)
+3. reading from SFTP on NAS.
+Perhaps use [package sftp](https://github.com/stenevang/sftp).
 ## Relevant docs
 - [Flight log](UAS Data Collection\UAS Data Log_Salt Marsh_2018-2024)
 - [R caret library](https://topepo.github.io/caret/index.html)